Keyfactor/azurekeyvault-orchestrator/README.md

 Follow the below steps to remove the AKV capability from **each** active Windows Orchestrator that supports it:

-#### If the Windows Orchestrator should still manage other cert store types:
+#### If the Windows Orchestrator should still manage other cert store types

-*If the Windows Orchestrator will still be used to manage some store types, we will remove only the Azure Keyvault functionality.*
+_If the Windows Orchestrator will still be used to manage some store types, we will remove only the Azure Keyvault functionality._

 1) On the Windows Orchestrator host machine, run the Keyfactor Agent Configuration Wizard
 1) Proceed through the steps to "Select Features"